 Do I Have Enough Electrical Infrastructure for My Christmas Lights and Decorations?
 Christmas Electric 101 - Part 3

-In the third part of this multi part how-to Christmas electrical series, we're going to be taking a look at how to know if you have enough electrical infrastructure for your Christmas lights and decorations.
-In the previous two parts we reviewed understanding watts and amps.
+In the third part of this multi-part how-to Christmas electrical series, we're going to be taking a look at how to know if you have enough electrical infrastructure for your Christmas lights and decorations.
+In the previous two parts, we reviewed understanding of watts and amps.
 We also looked at how to measure the amount of electricity your Christmas lights are using.

 Once you have a basic understanding of watts, amps and how to measure them, you're ready to take a look at your circuits and extension cords to make sure they are up to the task of safely supplying enough power to light up all your Christmas lights and decorations.